rach7777/monax-may/content/docs/documentation/cm/0.12.0-rc3/examples/chain-making.md

 ## A Bit About Validators

-eris:db utilizes the tendermint consensus engine under the hood (on our roadmap is to be able to provide eris:db's [comprehensive RPC and application manager portion over various consensus engines](https://eng.erisindustries.com/blockchains/2015/12/31/on-blockchain-clients-in-2016/)).
+eris:db utilizes the tendermint consensus engine under the hood (on our roadmap is to be able to provide eris:db's comprehensive RPC and application manager portion over various consensus engines.

 The tendermint consensus engine requires that > 66.666666666666666% of the bonded stake is present in a round of voting in order to add a block to the chain.
 When we only started one node on this chain, and very much unlike proof of work consensus engines, the chain will not progress by itself.
 This is because there was only one node on the network and it doesn't actually have any bonded stake.
 Remember we started the `advchain_root_000` node, which according to the genesis.json and validators.csv file has bonded no stake.